 How to Use Generative Recolor Tool in Adobe Illustrator

-This post will show you how to use the generative recolor tool in Adobe Illustrator.
+In this article, I’m going to show you how to recolor your artwork in Adobe Illustrator using Generative AI.
 The Generative Recolor Tool allows you to easily recolor parts or all of your vector artwork with a new color palette in Illustrator.

 Let’s try it out!